NontuthuzeloM24/NONMTO25498_FTO2506_GroupB_Nontuthuzelo-Mtolo_DJS04/README.md

 # DSJ04 React Podcast App: Search, Sort, Filter, and Pagination

-Here's an updated README with your implemented features: markdown# DSJ04 React Podcast App: Search, Sort, Filter, and Pagination

 ## Project Overview
 A modern podcast browsing application built with React that provides users with an intuitive interface to discover and explore podcasts.
 The app features dynamic search, sorting, filtering, and pagination capabilities, delivering a seamless browsing experience with real-time updates and consistent state management.